This one-bowl buttermilk Banana Bread with Chocolate Chips is the best banana bread you’ll ever make!

 In case you don’t have buttermilk on hand it’s easy to make a substitution:

-- Mix together and let stand for a few minutes
+- Mix together and let stand for a few minutes to make 1 cup buttermilk

-The best type of bananas to use:
+The best type of bananas to use

-Tips for making the best banana bread:
+Tips for making the best banana bread

 - Do not over-mix the batter.
 The more you mix the more the gluten develops.
-Over mixing will result in a dense, rather than a fluffy loaf
+Overmixing will result in a dense, rather than a fluffy loaf.

-How to make mini Banana Bread loaves
+How to make small Banana Bread loaves

-Mini bread loaves freeze beautifully (see below for freezing instructions)
+- Mini bread loaves freeze beautifully (see below for freezing instructions)

-Best way to store Banana Bread
+How to Store Banana Bread

 - Cool the bread completely